cristianoliveira/sway-setter/README.md

 I use SwayWM with my notebook and sometimes I have up to 3 monitors in different layouts, and I use wdisplays to configure them.
 But once I have to restart or log out my system the configuration is lost and I have to reconfigure them.
 My first attempt was to manually configure them in sway/config, but it was a pain to maintain and I had to change it every time I changed my monitor setup.

-I know sway has a way to export the current object with `swaymsg -t get_outputs` and `swaymsg -t get_workspaces`, I use those outputs mainly for debugging or scripting.
+I know sway has a way to export the current state of certain objects like `swaymsg -t get_*` and I use those outputs mainly for debugging or scripting.
 Since the output is always the same why create a custom script?
 I should be able to load it back!
 That's the origin of `sway-setter`

 ## Current and future features